serverlessworkflow/specification/specification.md

 The `authRef` property references a name of a defined workflow [auth definition](#Auth-Definition).
 It is used to provide authentication info to access the resource defined in the `operation` property.

+The `sleepBefore` property defines the amount of time (ISO 8601 duration format) to sleep before function invocation.

+The `sleepAfter` property defines the amount of time (ISO 8601 duration format) to sleep after function invocation.

 The [`metadata`](#Workflow-Metadata) property allows users to define custom information to function definitions.
 This allows you for example to define functions that describe of a command executions on a Docker image: